eelcovb/USBproxy/README.md

-# spark
+# USBproxy
-Star and Epson print print proxy
+TCP to USB proxy